AlessiaCanevotti/miR_RF-TOOL/README.md

 ```

 ### Installation
-1. Conda installation in command line (see how to install Conda in README.md for CONDA installation)
+1. Conda installation in command line (see how to install Conda in CONDA installation)

 ### Contribution Guidelines